 Shikakai powder is a common herb in Ayurveda.
 The powder is derived from a shrub native to India.
 It’s rich in vitamin C & D and contains saponins, which helps it to foam up when used as a shampoo.
 The leaves and stems are dried then ground to produce shikakai powder.

-I discovered this last year when I began trying out the Max Hydration Method.
+I discovered Bentonite clay last year when I began trying out the Max Hydration Method.
 This is one of the best natural alternatives on this list.
 Bentonite clay is derived from the ash from volcanos.
 The clay works by drawing out the toxins from hair and helping with better curl definition.
 It moisturizes, strengthens, softens and reduces frizz in hair.
+Read The Power of Aztec Indian Healing Clay for Hair.

 Mix 4 tablespoons of bentonite clay with enough hot water to form a shampoo like consistency.
 It swells so be careful how much you make.
 Add ½ teaspoon of organic apple cider vinegar to regulate the pH then apply generously to your hair and scalp.
 Cover with a shower cap and leave in for about 30 minutes.
 Rinse out with lukewarm water.